-Campers must comply with low-risk, pre-camp behaviors for the 10 to 14 days prior to traveling to Vermont (See our COVID-19 Protocol).
+Campers must comply with low-risk, pre-camp behaviors (i.e. avoiding large indoor crowds, wearing face masks when indoors with anyone not in your household) for the 10 days prior to traveling to Vermont

-Do not have playdates or participate in team sports, attend recitals or other such gatherings.
+Do not participate in indoor team sports, attend recitals or other such gatherings without wearing a mask.

 Evidence of a negative PCR test taken within the three days before arrival (and as close to arrival as possible) will be

-All Families must exercise extreme caution when bringing children to camp:
+All Families must exercise extreme caution when bringing their sons to camp:

 Travel to camp should be as direct as possible (optimally single day trips).

-An EMT will collect the Pre-Camp Screening Record.
-If a camper does not have the Pre-camp Screening Record or if he is displaying symptoms of COVID-19, he will not be admitted into camp
+Families will park inside the front gate at Night Eagle during drop-off and pick-up.
+An EMT will collect the Pre-Camp Screening Record and an electronic or hard copy of proof of negative test results taken within 3 days prior to arrival at camp.
+If a camper does not have the Pre-camp Screening Record and the proof of negative test results, or if he is displaying symptoms of COVID-19, he will not be admitted into camp.

 INITIAL HEALTH SCREENING